davidobrien1985/davidobrien1985.github.io/blog/backup/2014-04-02-filter-faster-piping-using-configmgr.md

 What happens when you use the pipe?

-Using the pipe tells Powershell to first execute the left side of the pipe and then take all those results over to the right side of the pipe and go through them again and find the result.Means: The first time it&#8217;s getting ALL devices, even those not necessary and then the where-object searches through ALL those devices again.
+Using the pipe tells Powershell to first execute the left side of the pipe and then take all those results over to the right side of the pipe and go through them again and find the result.Means: The first time it's getting ALL devices, even those not necessary and then the where-object searches through ALL those devices again.
 Why do it twice when you can get it right the first time around?

 # Results

-The results are obvious: Don&#8217;t use the &#8216;Where-Object&#8217; cmdlet.
+The results are obvious: Don't use the 'Where-Object' cmdlet.
 If possible use Get-WmiObject with -filter or even better -Query parameter.

 <div style="float: right; margin-left: 10px;">
   <a href="https://twitter.com/share" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'https://twitter.com/share', 'Tweet']);" class="twitter-share-button" data-hashtags="CM12,ConfigMgr+2012,Configuration+Manager,Powershell,SCCM" data-count="vertical" data-url="http://www.david-obrien.net/2014/04/filter-faster-piping-using-configmgr/">Tweet</a>
 </div>